azharbhat-dev/hex_htmltoimg/README.md

 ## 📞 Support

-For more information, check the [project repository](https://github.com/azharbhat-dev/hex_htmltoimage).
+For more information, check the [project](https://pypi.org/project/hex-htmltoimg/).

 *Generated with ❤️ by azharbhat-dev*